debiday/divercity_image_search/readme.md

   <h3 align="center">Divercity</h3>

   <p align="center">
-    This project allows you to curate photos of people that can be found in cities all over the world
+    This application allows you to create a visual resource for ethnicities in different places around the world.
+The project uses the Flickr api to generate the 100 most recent photographs from each query.
     <br />
     <br />
     <br />